All coverage

 The UNEA mandate also calls for a “horizon scanning” function, unique among global science-policy bodies, including those for climate change and biodiversity.
 The new panel could be tasked with identifying future chemicals, wastes, and pollution challenges where preventative action can help avoid the worst health and environmental impacts.

-OEWG 1-2 will be held 30 January – 3 February in Bangkok, Thailand, and will be streamed online.
+OEWG 1-2 was held 30 January – 3 February in Bangkok, Thailand, and was streamed online.

 View past and future events